MikeAgb/LeetCode/README.md

 Integers in each row are sorted from left to right.
 The first integer of each row is greater than the last integer of the previous row.

+## 75. Sort Colors (Medium)

+Given an array nums with n objects colored red, white, or blue, sort them in-place so that objects of the same color are adjacent, with the colors in the order red, white, and blue.

+We will use the integers 0, 1, and 2 to represent the color red, white, and blue, respectively.

+You must solve this problem without using the library's sort function.

 ## 161. One Edit Distance (Medium)

 Given two strings s and t, return true if they are both one edit distance apart, otherwise return false.